markosluga/kolla-fountain/backup/README.md

 `kolla-ansible -i INVENTORY mariadb_backup`

-This will create a mariadb_backup
+This will create a mariadb_backup volume and a /backup directory in which a dump of the mariadb database will be stored.
+It is recommended that this backup volume is regularly backed up to a storage location off of the control nodes.
+A simple script that runs the above command and then copies the volume to a safe location is a good idea to have.

 ## Restore

 ### Restoring a full backup

+1.Ensure that the mariadb_backup volume is present on the control node where you are planning to perform the restore.
-Create a restore container:
+2.Create a restore container with the volume attached:

-`sudo docker run --rm -it --volumes-from mariadb --name dbrestore --volume mariadb_backup:/backup kolla/ubuntu-binary-mariadb-server:wallaby /bin/bash`
+`sudo docker run --rm -it --volumes-from mariadb --name dbrestore --volume mariadb_backup:/backup kolla/ubuntu-binary-mariadb-server:xena /bin/bash`

-Run the restore commands in the restore container:
+3. Run the restore commands inside the restore container:

 `cd /backup`